Tokyo’s Top Haunted Spots for Ghost Hunting in Summer 2025

 Shinrei Rating: 👻👻

-Kinuta Park is popular with families, art lovers, and cherry-blossom enthusiasts.
+Kinuta Park is popular with families, art lovers and cherry-blossom enthusiasts.
 However, beneath its serene facade lies the legend of a vengeful demon.
 The park was built on the site of an old 第六天 (dairoku-ten) shrine, dedicated to the Demon King.
 Most dairokuten shrines were destroyed due to their sinful connotations, leaving few behind.
 An innocent-looking tree stump in the Okamoto area is believed to be an original part of the old forest.
 Those who touch it may find themselves cursed.
-Google Maps refers to this area as たたりの森 (‘tatari-no-mori’ or ‘forest of the vengeful ghost’).
+Google Maps refers to this area as たたりの森 (“tatari-no-mori” or “forest of the vengeful ghost”).
 Was it even too much for road construction workers to remove the stump?

 Take a trip and see if you’re brave enough to touch the tree stump for yourself.
 To find it, follow the pin at the Google Map we made.
 You can even see on the map view an usual curve in the otherwise straight road.
 Was it that even road construction workers were too afraid to remove the tree?
 This article (Japanese only) gives further direction on how to reach the stump.

-5. Horyuji-zaka: The Case of the Haunted Hill (Shinjuku)
+5. Horyuji-zaka: The Haunted Hill (Shinjuku)

 Address: 3-8 Ichigaya Yamabushicho, Shinjuku-ku